Senior Accounts Payable Clerk

 - Representative of Workers of Colour in the Maritimes

-Born and raised in central Halifax, Melissa went through the Dalhousie transition program for indigenous and African Nova Scotia students who did not have the means to pay for university.
+Born and raised in central Halifax, Melissa went through the Dalhousie Transition Year Program for Mi’kmaq and African Nova Scotian students who did not have the means to pay for university.
 “Rocky Jones was the first student to come out of this program,” Melissa says.

 She could have attended university after this program, but decided to raise her two sons instead.
 “I was good in math so I got to take some extra courses and that has served me very well in my position over the past 14 years.”